inf3rno/e3/README.md

 console.log(error.stack instanceof Stack); // true
 ```

-By native errors you need a NativeError wrapper to access the `error.stack` property, since most of the environments don't support `Error.prepareStackTrace()`.
+By native errors you need a NativeError wrapper to access the `error.stack` property.

 ```js
 try {